ecrucru/anticrux/README.md

 ### Mobile interface

-The mobile version is a light-weighted version of the [web-interface](#web-interface).
-It is suitable for a smartphone which screen is often reduced and which performances are sometimes reduced.
+The mobile version is a light-weighted version of the [web-interface](#web-interface) which fits with tiny screens.

-The options are reduced and the board fits to the screen.

 ### Mobile application